seattleflu/assembly/submissions/README.md

     * `sfs.txt`
     * `wa-doh.txt`

+* `lab_addresses.tsv` contains the lab name and addresses for external labs and SFS.
+These are required for GISAID submissions.

 * `manual_location_annotations.tsv` contains manual curations of location data from external labs.
 External labs only give the sample's county, but not the state.